wilhelm-murdoch/go-collection/README.md

 ## InsertAfter
 InsertAfter inserts the specified item after the specified index and returns the current collection.
 If the specified index is less than 0, 0 is used.
 If an index greater than the size of the collectio nis specified, c.Push is used instead.
 ## AtFirst
-AtFirst attempts to return the first item of the collection along with a boolean value stating whether or not an item could be found.
+AtFirst attempts to return the first item of the collection ago-collectionng with a boolean value stating whether or not an item could be found.
 ## AtLast
-AtLast attempts to return the last item of the collection along with a boolean value stating whether or not an item could be found.
+AtLast attempts to return the last item of the collection ago-collectionng with a boolean value stating whether or not an item could be found.
 ## Count
 Count counts the number of items in the collection that compare equal to value.
 ## CountBy